-The environmental impact of shipping your works is increasingly a concern within the art industry, and rightly so.
+The environmental impact of shipping sculptures and fine art in general is increasingly a concern within the art industry, and rightly so.

 Moving your works to collector’s home, galleries and alike will always generate a least a nominal amount of CO2 but there are a number of steps, outlined below, that can be taken to ensure that your shipment is as sustainable as possible.

-1. Understand the CO2 emissions that are generated from your movement.
+1. Understand the CO2 emissions that are generated from shipping sculptures.

 This first step to making your shipments more environmentally friendly is understanding the level of CO2 that is emitted in the first instance.
 Many logistics firms should now provide the CO2 emissions on their estimates, and some are now showing how this compares to alternatives, such as see freight.
 This is the case with Queen’s.